 Mkhuze is one of South Africa’s little gems.
 It is seldom visited by overseas tourists, but popular with local birders and photographers.
-Several photographic hides give close-up viewing opportunities of a wide variety of animals coming to drink in the dry winter months.
+Several photographic shelters give close-up viewing opportunities of a wide variety of animals coming to drink in the dry winter months.
 The Park is home to four of the Big Five, with only lions absent.

 - Good wildlife viewing with most of the Big Five present

-- Three excellent hides
+- Three excellent wildlife shelters

 - Renowned birding destination

 - Good facilities and roads catering to self-drive visitors